Adding a new project on Pontoon

 Tags resources

-Once you’ve created a new tag, you need to save the project in order to be able to manage the resources associated to the tag itself, using the button highlighted in red.
+Once you’ve created a new tag, you need to save the project in order to be able to manage the resources associated to the tag itself, using the button highlighted in green.

 Resource deadline